Medically reviewed by Drugs.com. Last updated on Dec 29, 2021.

 Nonetheless, benzodiazepines are important tools for the short run, so your doctor may recommend them to you at least for the first weeks of treatment while you're waiting for the positive effects of an antidepressant medication to take hold.
 Some people continue to make these medications a part of their ongoing treatment or they take them from time to time as needed.

 Cognitive therapy – This nondrug therapy is designed to help a person with panic attacks recognize the unreasonableness of the fears that cause panic.
-The therapist sometimes teaches specialized techniques that can help to manage the attacks.
+The therapist will often teach specialized techniques to help manage the attacks.

 Behavior therapies – These treatments include in vivo exposure, a form of behavior therapy that gradually exposes the person to fear-provoking situations; respiratory training, a technique that focuses on breath control as a way of fighting panic; and applied relaxation, a method that teaches the patient to control his or her anxiety level by using muscle control and imagination.
 For many patients, the most effective approach is a combination of one or more medications, plus some form of cognitive or behavior therapy.